WireHallMedic/PhysicsUnbound/API.md

 All objects with some sort of size consider the center of their shape to be their origin.

 ## PhysicsUnlockedEngine
 This is the workhorse class.
 It does its calculations as frequently as it can, up to 1000 Hz.
-It mainly needs two things; a 2D boolean array for geometry, where true means solid and false means non-solid; and MovingBoundingObject which are the stuff that moves around and collides.
+It mainly needs two things; a 2D array for geometry, and MovingBoundingObjects which are the stuff that moves around and collides.

-The engine can be paused with setRunFlag(), or terminated with terminate().
+The engine can be paused with setRunFlag(), or terminated with terminate(). terminate() is mainly used for testing, as the engine's thread doesn't otherwise terminate.

 It also keeps track of variables global to all the moving stuff; gravity and terminal velocity.
 If you're doing a side-on game you'll want to set these, if you're doing a top-down game you won't.